fschuch/xcompact3d_toolbox/README.md

 ## Installation

-It is possible to instal using pip:
+It is possible to install using pip:

 ```bash
 pip install xcompact3d-toolbox